-This course is a survey of representative minority authors in the United States whose achievements require a redefinition of American literary history.
-Each semester the literature of one ethnic group is studied: Native-American, African-American, Hispanic American, Asian American.
-With different subject matter, this course may be taken more than once.
+This course is a survey of representative authors in the United States whose achievements require a redefinition of American literary history.
+Each semester the literature of one ethnic group is studied: Native-American, African-American, Hispanic-American, Asian-American, or others.
+This course may be repeated when different subject matter is covered.
 Prerequisite: EN111